Phool Makhana Raita Recipe (Foxnut Raita)

 Ingredients

-Ghee – Use ghee to roast the makhana.
-You can replace ghee with coconut oil, but avoid using any other oil; it won’t taste as good.
+• Ghee – Use ghee to roast the makhana.
+You can replace ghee with coconut oil, but avoid other oils; they won’t taste as good.

 How To Make Makhane Ka Raita